1coderookie/KobraGoNeoInsights/docs/hardware/axes.md

 ### V-Slot Wheels Position
 The wheels are leading the bed onto the aluminum profile in the middle.
 They run in the V-slot of the long profile in the middle underneath the bed and therefore they should sit in a good position.
 Means, they shouldn't sit too tight in the V-slot but also not too loose - they should be able to roll and move freely, but they shouldn't be too far away from the profile which would lead to instability.

-You can adjust the roller tension by turning the eccentric nut which moves the wheels either towards or away from the aluminum profile.
-Not all of the wheels have eccentric nuts though as you might be able to see at the following picture.
+*You can adjust the roller tension by turning the eccentric nut which moves the wheels either towards or away from the aluminum profile.
+Not all of the wheels have eccentric nuts though, only two of the four wheels have them as you might be able to see at the following picture.*

 ![Bedmount](../assets/images/y-axis_gantry_web.jpg)